 You want to make a screencast that is short, focused and easy to follow without taking too much time from the viewer.
-How should you prevent yourself from making a screencast that is too long (or boring)?
+How would you prevent yourself from making a screencast that is too long (or boring)?

 Set a time limit on how long the screencast should take.
 Make this a hard limit for yourself as the screencaster.
 This allows you to focus on the content at hand without spending too much time on the inconsequential parts of the screencast.
-Setting this artificial time constraint actually enhances your creativity [6] by pushing you to think of new ways to illustrate your concept succinctly.
+Setting this artificial time constraint actually enhances your creativity [Rey09] by pushing you to think of new ways to illustrate your concept succinctly.
 And this helps create a more engaging screencast that your viewer will benefit from.

 As a rule of thumb, a screencast should not be longer than 5 minutes unless you are showing a lot of features together.
-On the other hand, if you are showing a lot of features together, consider using CHAPTER TRACKS.
+On the other hand, if you are showing a lot of features together, consider splitting it into smaller self-contained screencasts or use CHAPTER TRACKS.

-Additionally, the web site that you are uploading to might have a hard limit on the maximum duration of the screencast or a hard limit on maximum the file size; longer screencasts have larger file sizes.
+Additionally, the web site that you are uploading to might have a hard limit on the maximum duration of the screencast.
+Or the site might have a hard limit on the file size; longer screencasts have bigger file sizes.
 Therefore, it is best to actually find out about the time limit and incorporate this restriction in your REHEARSAL SCRIPT.

 With certain screencasting application, it might be possible to edit the screencast to reduce its duration.
 However, this process is tricky and depends on the features of your screencasting software.
 Trimming a screencast to fit into the time limit is particularly tedious if the screencast has an audio narration; synchronizing audio is harder than synchronizing video.
-Nonetheless, this feature is useful when you are capturing a screencast that includes a long running progress indicator[7] that you wish to skip.
+Nonetheless, this feature is useful when you are capturing a screencast that includes a long running progress indicator [Tid05] that you wish to skip.

 Remember, a short and focused screencast is easier for a viewer to follow.
-By combining this pattern with RE-HEARSAL SCRIPT you prevent yourself from including unrelated materials.
+By using the RE-HEARSAL SCRIPT and SHORT & SWEET patterns you prevent yourself from including tangential materials.

 However, building rapport with your audience is also important.
 By artificially imposing a hard time limit, your screencast might feel rushed and emotionless.
-While sticking to a hard time limit is a good idea, you should also balance if by using a SLOWER PACE while recording yourself.
+While sticking to a hard time limit is a good idea, you should also use a SLOWER PACE while recording yourself.